CanelaSoftware/cassiaDB_docs/CRUD/Cloud/BatchDeleteCloud.md

 This function deletes a list of records over the cloud.

 ## Inputs:
 * **`tInputA`** *(Array)* - A multidimensional array of keys, where each key is a table UID that maps to another array of keys.
-This table UID can be obtained by calling the function *cdx_getTableID* and passing in the table name, returning the table's unique UID.
+This table UID can be obtained by calling the function *cdb_getTableID* and passing in the table name, returning the table's unique UID.
 There must be at least one table UID key in the array.
     * `[`*`tableID 1`*`]` *(String)* - key that is the first table's UID, which maps to an array of keys, where each key is a cdb record UID.
 There must be at least one record UID key in this sub-array.
     	* `[`*`cdbRecordID 1`*`]` *(String)* - key that is the record UID for the first record wanting to be deleted.
 Must put empty or any arbirary value in it.
     	* `*[`*`cdbRecordID N`*`]` *(String)* - key that is the record UID for the nth record wanting to be deleted.
 Must put empty or any arbirary value in it.